ipa-lab/hackingBuddyGPT/README.md

 wanting to create a new experiment would just create a new use-case that mostly consists of the control loop and corresponding prompt templates.
 We provide multiple helper and base classes, so that a new experiment can be implemented in a few dozens lines of code as connecting to the LLM, logging, etc. is taken care of by our framework.
-Enjoy!
+For further information (esp. if you want to contribute use-cases), please take a look at [docs/use_case.md](docs/use_case.md).

 Our initial forays were focused upon evaluating the efficiency of LLMs for [linux privilege escalation attacks](https://arxiv.org/abs/2310.11409) and we are currently breaching out into evaluation